cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

   - 1 deployment holding a postgresql database
   - 1 deployment holding a client application for the previous database
   - 1 service pointing to the postgresl database

+- **node-density-cni**.
+Creates a **single namespace with a number of applications equals to job_iterations**.
+This application consists on two deployments (a node.js webserver and a simple client that curls the webserver) and a service that is used by the client to reach the webserver.
+Each iteration of this workload creates the following objects:
+  - 1 deployment holding a node.js webserver
+  - 1 deployment holding a client application for curling the webserver
+  - 1 service pointing to the webserver

+    The startupProbe of the client pod depends on being able to reach the webserver so that the PodReady latencies collected by kube-burner reflect network connectivity.

+- **node-density-cni-policy**.
+Creates a **single namespace with a number of applications equals to job_iterations**.
+This application consists on two deployments (a node.js webserver and a simple client that curls the webserver) and a service that is used by the client to reach the webserver.
+Each iteration of this workload creates the following objects:
+  - 1 deployment holding a node.js webserver
+  - 1 deployment holding a client application for curling the webserver
+  - 1 service pointing to the webserver

+    A NetworkPolicy to deny all connections is created in the namspace first and then NetworkPolicies specifically applying the connection of each client-webserver pair are applied.
+The startupProbe of the client pod depends on being able to reach the webserver so that the PodReady latencies collected by kube-burner reflect network connectivity.

 ### Max-namespaces